watson/ci-info/README.md

 ### `ci.isCI`

-A boolean.
-Will be `true` if the code is running on a CI server.
+Returns a boolean.
+Will be `true` if the code is running on a CI server, otherwise `false`.
-Otherwise `false`.

 Some CI servers not listed here might still trigger the `ci.isCI` boolean to be set to `true` if they use certain vendor neutral